joseramoncajide/master_data_science_capstone/README.md

 This is the core activity of the data science project.
 In order to get insight from the data a Machine Learning algorithm was applied to the selected variables.

+**K-means Machine Learning Algorithm visually explained**
-![K-means Machine Learning Algorithm](img/kmeans.gif)
+![K-means Machine Learning Algorithm](img/kmeans.gif) *Click the image or refresh this page to watch the animation*

 **Files**: